wisdom3541/i_shop/README.md

 ## Navigating through the App:

-Tap on each item to add to cart remove items from cart by clicking cancal icon.
+* Tap on each item to add to cart
+* Remove items from cart by clicking cancal icon.
-Order using the order button.
+* Order using the order button.
+* Return back to home page.

 ## Screenshots:
 ![Product Page](https://github.com/wisdom3541/i_shop/blob/main/ss1.png))